What is the aspect about learning macros and Visual Basic for Applications that you find more intimidating?

 The Properties Window displays the properties of the object that is currently selected in the Project Explorer and allows you to edit those properties.

 Just as with the Project Window, you can hide or unhide the Properties Window.
-As explained at MrExcel.com, you’ll need the Properties Window particularly if you start to create your own UserForms.
-Therefore, if you’re just beginning to use the VBE, you probably won’t need this window too much.
+You're likely to (eventually) work with the Properties Window, particularly in the context of creating UserForms.
+If you're just beginning to use the VBE, you probably won't need this window too much.

 In any case, let's take a look at how you can hide or unhide the Properties Window.